AntoniJanowski/AntoniJanowski/README.md

 My name is Antoni Janowski.
-I am a 4th year student at Machine Learning masters program at the University of Warsaw.
+I am a final year student at Machine Learning masters program at the University of Warsaw.
 I have a bachelor in Mathematics and I am greatly interested in deep learning.
 If you would like to contact me, write to me at my LinkedIn: https://www.linkedin.com/in/antoni-janowski-9b2614253/